marzwick/DemoSite/site/src/inclusive.md

     Complete Activity TK in your workbook: Even if you don’t teach a CURE, commit to one action you could take to ensure students engage in the facets of science.

 ### Create Productive Failure Experiences

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Examine where students implicitly or explicitly learn about failure in your course.
+    - Predict how experiencing personal or scientific failure influences student outcomes.
+    - Commit to one action you could take to create a productive failure experience in your course.
+    - Understand key concepts and principles:
+        - Science and discovery are based on failure.
+        - Failure can be personal or scientific.
+        - Learning how to fail productively may lead to positive student outcomes.

 `TODO what are links to the citations on this page?`